 Jesus expected the Jews of his time to do more than just follow the traditions of their religion, however godly they might have seemed.
 He expected them to know and understand the Scriptures, and he expected them to make the right conclusions and take right actions based upon them.
 Even if this meant rejecting traditional practices and teachings.
 For example:

-"'These people honor me with their lips,
+‘This people honors Me with their lips,

 Clearly, Jesus expected people to follow what God had said in the Scriptures, not just to follow along with the crowd's spiritual traditions.
 Jesus' measure of a "hypocrite" was not simply a spiritual actor or insincere person, but someone who claimed to be faithful to God's commands but followed the crowd instead.